drawwithcode/2018-group-work-group-15/README.md

 Game.update();
 Game.draw();
 ```
-While the rest of the code in the function is used to handle other parts of the sketch like Title Screen, Ending Screen...
+While the rest of the code in the function is used to handle other parts of the sketch like *Title Screen*, *Ending Screen*...

 ### Game object